fubar2/galaxy_tf_overlay/README.md

  * Create the default admin user and insert the API keys in various ToolFactory scripts.
  * Upload the default history and a workflow to build the examples.

-This takes 20 minutes or more to complete - an extra ~10 for the visualisations.
+This takes 10 minutes or more to complete.

-A functioning development server will occupy ~9GB of disk space, so be sure your machine has plenty of room.
+A functioning development server will occupy ~6GB of disk space, so be sure your machine has plenty of room.
 It will be based in a single directory, *galaxytf* in the same directory as the galaxy_tf_overlay repository was cloned into.
 That is where the script should be run as shown above.

-Rerunning the *localtf.sh* script will *destroy the entire galaxytf directory* - all ~9GB, and create a clean new installation.
+Rerunning the *localtf.sh* script will *destroy the entire galaxytf directory* - all ~6GB, and create a clean new installation.
 It should only need to be run once in the life of the development server.

 Remove the *galaxytf* directory to remove the entire development server when it is no longer needed.
 Save all your tools and histories,